 - Obtain graduate and/or professional degrees at notable universities in biological and agricultural engineering, biomedical engineering, medicine, law, business, or other related disciplines.

-In terms of student outcomes, the biological engineering program produces graduates who are prepared to enter the professional practice of biological engineering with:
+The biological engineering program produces graduates who are prepared to enter the professional practice of biological engineering with:

-- an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
+- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-- an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors
+- An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

-- an ability to communicate effectively with a range of audiences
+- An ability to communicate effectively with a range of audiences.

-- an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

-- an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives
+- An ability to function effectively on a team whose members provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.

-- an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions
+- An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.

-- an ability to acquire and apply new knowledge as needed, using appropriate learning strategies
+- An ability to acquire and apply new knowledge as needed using appropriate learning strategies.